mansinga1/DeployServerProfile/README.md

 # Jenkins
-This will be to test my repo
+This repo contains my ansible playbooks that will deployed using a jenkins build in order to provision in HPE Synergy